A guide for supporting university and college students who stammer.

 - Give extra time for contributions.

 - Run seminars and lectures through video-conferencing software to allow for use of chat rooms and polls, and to take the focus off oral communication.

 The issue: presenting to a group can be particularly challenging for people who stammer.
 They might worry about being judged for their fluency.

 - Offer the option to co-present with a peer.
 This might reduce the pressure.

 - Allow written scripts for presentations to be considered alongside verbal presentation.

-- Give the opportunity to practise in front of smaller groups.
+- Give them the opportunity to practise in front of smaller groups first.

-- Give the option to give a presentation in a less formal way (eg sitting down around a table instead of standing up in front of a group).
+- Give them the option to give a presentation in a less formal way.
+Eg, sitting around a table instead of standing in front of a group.

 - Use audio-visual aids to take the focus off the person.